 Robert C. Kivell — Director-General

-Robert C. Kivell is a rising senior studying Economics, with a secondary field in Statistics.
+Robert C. Kivell is a senior studying Economics, with a secondary field in Statistics.
 He was born and raised in the suburbs of New York City, and now finds Kirkland House on Harvard’s campus to be his second home.

 HMUN 2015 will be Robert’s sixth HMUN conference, having attended the conference twice as a delegate.
 Outside of Model UN, Robert is a member of the Harvard Sports Analysis Collective, Phillips Brooks House Association, and Harvard Financial Analysts Club.
 In his free time, Robert likes to play basketball, golf, and listen to music.

 Robert is greatly looking forward to welcoming you to Harvard Model United Nations 2015, and he plans to work with the rest of the Secretariat and the HMUN staff to make the conference experience an unforgettable one.!

 Louisa W. Carman — Under-Secretary-General for Administration

 Louisa W. Carman is a junior at Harvard studying Government with a secondary field in Global Health and Health Policy and a language citation in Spanish.
 She is originally from the Berkshires in Western Massachusetts, and she loves going home to the trees and her dogs during breaks.
 After serving on the staff of HMUN 2013, she became hooked and has been involved with the International Relations Council ever since!

 When she is not in the HMUN office, Louisa serves as the events director for the Harvard College Democrats and as a peer eating concerns counselor.
 In her spare time she enjoys drinking tea, reading the newspaper, and traveling to just about anywhere.